swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

     MalSCCM.exe inspect /server:<DistributionPoint Server FQDN> /groups
     ```
 * Compromise management server, use locate to find primary server
-* use Inspect on primary server to view who you can target
+* Use `inspect` on primary server to view who you can target
     ```ps1
     MalSCCM.exe inspect /all
     MalSCCM.exe inspect /computers